Anmitsu Hime: Anime television series

-An anime adaptation, called Anmitsu Hime: From Amakara Castle was made by Studio Pierrot and produced by Tatsunoko Productions, aired on Fuji TV from October 5, 1986, to September 27, 1987, for a 51-episode run.
+An anime adaptation was originally planned in 1961 but was cancelled because of cost issues.
+The adaptation was finally realized 25 years later.
+Titled in English as Sugar Princess, the show was made by Studio Pierrot (with planning cooperation from Tatsunoko Production, who produced the show that previously was in Anmitsu-hime's timeslot: Mirai Keisatsu Urashiman) that aired on Fuji TV from October 5, 1986, to September 27, 1987, for a 51-episode run.
 The broadcast time is from 18:00 to 18:30 on Sunday, it is the time zone which is assigned to "Chibi Maruko-chan" since 1990.

 The series is about a tomboy princess in the late Edo-period world, but with modern-day technology.
 This anime is tied up with the "Dream Factory" and "Sunset Meow Meow" that were planned by Fuji TV at that time, stories of Princess Anmitsu visiting the "Dream Factory" appears in this anime, and theme songs are also sung by the Onyanko Club.